Kharghar

-Kharghar is a node of Navi Mumbai and it is a suburb under Panvel Municipal Corporation.
+Kharghar is a node of Raigad District's Navi Mumbai and it is a suburb under Panvel Municipal Corporation.
 It is situated at the northernmost tip of Raigad district.
 It was developed by the City and Industrial Development Corporation (CIDCO).

-Kharghar is now administered by recently established Panvel Municipal Corporation.
-Prashant Thakur, MLA represents Kharghar in the State Legislative Assembly as part of Panvel constituency.
-Kharghar is also developed as Education Hub of Navi Mumbai as many prominent schools and colleges are present in Kharghar Node.
+Kharghar is administered by Panvel Municipal Corporation after its elevation from Municipal Council in 2016.
+However, CIDCO continues to function as the New Town Development Authority for the region.
+Prashant Thakur, MLA, represents Kharghar in the State Legislative Assembly as part of Panvel constituency.
+Kharghar is also developed as Education Hub of Navi Mumbai as many prominent schools and colleges are present in Kharghar Node and is also one of the posh areas of Navi Mumbai.

 Transportation

 Navi Mumbai Metro

+The Taloja-Belapur part of the metro has started functioning, and the metro service in this part has commenced from on 17 November 2023.

-After years of delay, CIDCO recently issued a press release stating they were confident of kick-starting partial services of the Navi Mumbai Metro in December 2021.
+There had been a significant delay in this metro project, and earlier, CIDCO issued a press release stating they were confident of kick-starting the partial services of the Navi Mumbai Metro in December 2021.

-In October 2021, the Navi Mumbai Metro received an Interim Speed Certificate by the Research Design and Standards Organisation (RDSO) based on successful trials on Line-1 connecting the Central Park metro station to the Pendhar metro station, which stretches 5.14 km between stations 7 and 11.
-The certification expedited the process of starting commercial runs from the end of December, 2021.
+Further, in October 2021, the Navi Mumbai Metro received an Interim Speed Certificate by the Research, Design, and Standards Organisation (RDSO), based on successful trials, on Line-1, connecting the Central Park metro station to the Pendhar metro station, which stretches 5.14 km between stations 7 and 11.
+The certification expedited the process of starting commercial runs from the end of December 2021.

 The Metro commencement was further delayed due to safety certification.

-The railway board has approved coaches and other operational equipment, post a two-day inspection from the Commissioner of Metro Railway Safety (CMRS) on January 17–18.
+The railway board has approved coaches and other operational equipment, post a two-day inspection by the Commissioner of Metro Railway Safety (CMRS) on January 17–18.

-The Navi Mumbai Metro is currently awaiting approval post a civil work inspection from CMRS, which will be the last clearance for rolling out its Line-1.
+Navi Mumbai Metro commenced operations on November 17, 2023.

+Train

+Kharghar is serviced by the Harbour line and one can board the train/alight from the train at Kharghar railway station.

+Bus

+Kharghar is well serviced by NMMT, BEST and ST buses as it is in Navi Mumbai, very close to Panvel and close to Mumbai and Thane.